marshyski/sprinter/README.md

 **Hostsfile:**
-{current working directory}/Hostsfile - if not specified in CLI arguments
+{current working directory}/Hostsfile - if '-h' not specified in CLI arguments

     domain1.com
     104.236.20.120